Americans Rally for Religious Freedom

 “Freedom must be fought for, protected and handed on, or, one day, we will spend our sunset years telling our children and our children’s children what it was once like in the United States when we were free,” Hawkins said.

-Rev. Mahoney reminded the crowd that the U.S. Supreme Court will begin hearing oral arguments about the constitutionality of the Affordable Care Act next week and asked them to join in praying that the court will strike down the law.
+Mahoney reminded the crowd that the U.S. Supreme Court would be hearing oral arguments about the constitutionality of the Affordable Care Act and asked them to join in praying that the court will strike down the law.